Sioux Wars: First Sioux War

-The First Sioux War was fought between 1854 and 1856 following the Grattan Massacre.
+The First Sioux War was fought between 1854 and 1856 following the Grattan Fight.
 The punitive Battle of Ash Hollow was fought in September 1855.

 Dakota War of 1862

 The Santee Sioux or Dakotas of Western Minnesota rebelled on August 17, 1862, after the Federal Government failed to deliver the annuity payments that had been promised to them in the Treaty of Traverse des Sioux of 1851.
-The tribe pillaged the nearby village of New Ulm and attacked on Fort Ridgely.
+The tribe pillaged the nearby village of New Ulm and attacked Fort Ridgely.
 They killed over 800 German farmers, including men, women and children.
 After the Battle of Birch Coulee on September 2, the Indians were eventually defeated on September 23 in the Battle of Wood Lake.

 Most of the warriors who took part in the fighting escaped to the west and north into Dakota Territory to continue the conflict, while the remaining Santees surrendered on September 26 at Camp Release to the US Army.
 In the following murder trials, 303 Indians were sentenced to death.
-After closer investigation from Washington, 38 were hanged on December 26 in the Town of Mankato in America's largest mass-execution.
+After closer investigation from Washington, 38 were hanged on December 26 in the town of Mankato in America's largest mass-execution.

 In the aftermath, battles continued between Minnesota regiments and combined Lakota and Dakota forces through 1864 as Col. Henry Sibley's troops pursued the Sioux.
 Sibley's army defeated the Lakota and Dakota in four major battles in 1863: the Battle of Big Mound on July 24, 1863, the Battle of Dead Buffalo Lake on July 26, 1863; the Battle of Stony Lake on July 28, 1863; and the Battle of Whitestone Hill on September 3, 1863.
-The Sioux retreated further but faced a United States army again in 1864.
+The Sioux retreated further but faced the United States army again in 1864.
 General Alfred Sully led a force from near Fort Pierre, South Dakota, and decisively defeated the Sioux at the Battle of Killdeer Mountain on July 28, 1864, and at the Battle of the Badlands on August 9, 1864.

 The survivors were forced to move to a small reservation on the Missouri River in central South Dakota.
 There, on the Crow Creek Reservation their descendants still live today.

 Colorado War

 The Colorado War began in 1863 and was primarily fought by American militia while the United States Army played a minor role.
 Several Native American tribes attacked American settlements in the Eastern Plains, including the Lakota Sioux who raided in northeast Colorado.
-On November 29, 1864 Colorado Volunteers under the command of Colonel John Chivington attacked a peaceful Cheyenne and Arapaho village camped on Sand Creek in southeastern Colorado.
+On November 29, 1864, Colorado Volunteers under the command of Colonel John Chivington attacked a peaceful Cheyenne and Arapaho village camped on Sand Creek in southeastern Colorado.
 Under orders to take no prisoners the militia killed an estimated 150 men, women, and children, mutilating the dead and taking scalps and other grisly trophies of battle.
 The Indians at Sand Creek had been assured by the U.S. Government that they would be safe in the territory they were occupying, but anti-Indian sentiments by white settlers were running high.
 Later congressional investigations resulted in short-lived U.S. public outcry against the slaughter of the Native Americans.